sissbruecker/linkding/docs/Admin.md

 - Archive
 - Unarchive

-## Bulk archiving or unarchiving

-Linkding allows you to archive bookmarks.
-You can archive individual bookmarks, but also perform a bulk archive operation.

-First select the bookmarks to operate on.
-There are several ways to select bookmarks.

-- Use the search box to do a text query.
-- Select bookmarks by tag (see above).
-- Select by archived or by unarchived.
-- Select by user (if you have more than one user in linkding).

-After this you will have a list of bookmarks, each on a separate line.
-Each line starts with a checkbox.
-Choose the bookmarks you want to do a bulk operation on, or choose the top checkbox to select all shown bookmarks.
+Click the button next to the checkbox to execute the operation.

+## Tag management

+While linkding UI currently only allows to create or assign tags, you can use the admin app to manage your tags.
+This can be especially useful if you want to clean up your tag collection.

+In the main linkding administration page, choose *Tags*.

+Similar to bookmarks management described above you can now specify which tags to operate on by specifying a filter and then selecting the individual tags.

 Open the "Action" select box to choose the desired bulk operation:

-- Archive
-- Unarchive
+- Delete

-## Tag management

-In the main linkding administration page, choose "tags".

-You can now select one or more tags and choose to delete those tags.
+- Delete unused tags - this will only delete the selected tags that are currently not assigned to any bookmark

+Click the button next to the checkbox to execute the operation.

-Deleting a tag does not affect the bookmarks that are tagged with this tag, it only removes the tag from those bookmarks.
+Note that deleting a tag does not affect the bookmarks that are tagged with this tag, it only removes the tag from those bookmarks.